T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 ## Please note that this chart will only be useful if we have built-in error handling systems in our programs!
 ***© Okmeque1 Corporation: [`/Okmeque1/software`](https://github.com/Okmeque1/software/blob/main/PythonSoft/errors.md)***

+**Before creating a GitHub issue or e-mail, please make sure to consult this document as well as the Python manual or documentation online.
+This will save you and us time.**

 **6510A FileExistsError:** A file that exists is conflicting with the specified file file name.
 Delete the conflicting file.

 **6510B FileNotFoundError:** The program could not find the specified file.
 Make sure the spelling and format is correct or create the specified file and try again.